Farne Islands: Grace Darling

+Tourism

+By the eighteenth century, picnics were being held on the Farne Islands.
+A picnic was held in 1778 on Pinnacle Island by Dr Kayne and his house party which consisted of ten persons and one dog.
+The picnic was illustrated by S.H.Grimm who made a drawing of the house party and a separate drawing of the accompanying seven servants enjoying a picnic meal.

 Today

-The islands have no permanent population, but National Trust rangers live on the islands for most of the year; they live in the old pele tower on the Inner Farne (the largest and closest inshore of the islands), Lighthouse Cottage on Inner Farne and the lighthouse cottage on the Brownsman in the outer group.
-The pele tower was built around 1494, by or for Thomas Castell, Prior of Durham.
+The islands have no permanent population, but National Trust rangers live on the islands for nine months of the year, maintaining the site and monitoring wildlife.
+They live in Prior Castell's Tower on the Inner Farne (the largest and closest inshore of the islands), Lighthouse Cottage on Inner Farne and the lighthouse cottage on the Brownsman in the outer group.
+The pele tower was built during the early part of the 1494-1519 tenure of Thomas Castell as Prior of Durham.